.

 Gotchas

 The EF 300 4L USM was discontinued in the late 1990s and replaced with the EF 300 4L IS USM.
 That means there are few parts for the EF 300 4L USM and Canon no longer services it (independent shops might).
-Also, DPP lacks a lens profile and, thus, digital optimization isn't available for images taken with this lens.
-The lack of a profile is almost a moot point as correction is excellent and is not needed.
+Also, DPP and Lightroom lack a lens profile for this lens and, thus, digital optimization isn't available for images taken with this lens.
+The lack of a profile is almost a moot point as correction is excellent and is not really needed.

 Surfer Girl | EOS A2, EF 300 4L USM, Fujichrome, LS-1000 Scanner